martinbosma/dbus-homewizard/README.md

+## DISCLAIMER
+This is a personal project, far from finished and not officially supported by Victron Energy.\
+The project is outdated and has not been maintained for quite some time.

 # dbus-homewizard

 This application reads data from a HomeWizard energy monitor and turns it into a grid meter service on dbus.